markomanninen/scribe-node/README.md

     service.signedRequest(access_token, handle_analytics_accounts_feed, analytics_accounts_feed)

-If you do a lot of interaction with Google Analytics or google services, you want to create your own model for that, buts its beyond the scoe of this work.
+If you do a lot of interaction with Google Analytics or other Google services, you may want to create own model for more sophisticated approach, buts its beyond the scope of this work.